thephez/dash-user-docs/docs/core/ref/core-ref-p2p-network-deprecated-messages.md

 # Deprecated Messages

-[block:callout]
-{
-  "type": "danger",
+>❗️ Deprecated Messages
+>
-  "body": "The following network messages have been deprecated and should no longer be used.", "title": "Deprecated Messages"
+> The following network messages have been deprecated and should no longer be used.
-}
-[/block]

 ## Alert

-[block:callout]
-{
-  "type": "danger",
-  "body": "Deprecated since 0.15.0"
-}
-[/block]
+>❗️
+>
+> Deprecated since 0.15.0

 *Added in protocol version 311.*
 *Removed by Bitcoin in protocol version 70013, but retained by Dash until 0.15.0.*